mystsoftware/myst-help-center/platform-configuration/scaling-nodes-with-shared-storage-domain-and-product.md

-*Note: See the documentation about [limiting SSH validation for standby nodes](platform-configuration/limiting-ssh-validation-for-standby-nodes.md) for an understanding of possible limitations.*
+*Note: See the documentation about [limiting SSH validation for standby nodes](platform-configuration/limiting-ssh-validation-for-standby-nodes.md) for an understanding of potential limitations when scaling.*